-Edinburgh is one of my favourite cities!
-So much history, so much character, and so much to do when you visit!
+Edinburgh is one of my favourite cities.
+It has so much history, so much character, and so much to do when you visit.
 I have now been there several times and there are always different things on offer.

-Edinburgh as a city used to be literally just the royal mile area.
+Edinburgh as a city used to be literally just the royal mile area or what is now the Old Town Edinburgh.
 The city is built on hills so when it began to fill up the only way to accommodate people was to go up and down.

 As those who could afford it moved out of the centre of Edinburgh to the new town roads were built between the royal mile and the new town – literally over this populated underground city in Edinburgh Scotland.

 Edinburgh Vaults Tour – Lost and Then Found